Yerevan police detain ASALA fighter Hampig Sassounian

-Police detained ASALA fighter Hampig Sassounian during anti-government protests in Yerevan on Thursday, human rights activist Ruben Melikyan said on Facebook.
+Police on Thursday detained ASALA fighter Hampig Sassounian taking part in anti-government protests in Yerevan, human rights activist Ruben Melikyan said on Facebook.

 “’Patriotic’ police have detained Sassounian.
 They are loudly applauded by the Civil Contract faction and the whole Turkish people.
 It’s okay, he served 40 years in prison for the sake of his homeland, he’ll hold out for another three hours,” the lawyer sneered.